 Running title: Unique spatio-temporal genetic change

+ABSTRACT?

 INTRODUCTION

-Spatial and temporal variation in genetic information can tell us a great deal about demography and movement of populations.
-Population genetics approaches are, and will continue to be, widely used for conservation purposes as the approach is used to translate genetic data into meaningful inference (Allendorf, Hohenlohe, & Luikart, 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014; Segelbacher et al., 2010).
-Among population genetic approaches, landscape genetics approaches bridge an important gap in the field of molecular ecology by providing information about the interaction between micro-evolutionary processes and landscape features (Balkenhol, Cushman, Storfer, & Waits, 2015; Manel & Holderegger, 2013; Manel, Schwartz, Luikart, & Taberlet, 2003; Wagner & Fortin, 2013).
-The vast majority of studies using these approaches focus on explaining the spatial variation rather than the temporal variation in genetic diversity.
-However, temporal gains and losses of genetic diversity are at the crux of many conservation issues because they influence the evolution and persistence of a species through processes such as local adaptation, maladaptation, or divergent natural selection.
+Spatial and temporal genetic variation can tell us a great deal about demography and the movement of populations.
+Population genetics have proven to be essential to translating observed genetic variation into meaningful inferences regarding connectivity and demography that are essential for conservation efforts.
+(Allendorf, Hohenlohe, & Luikart, 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014; Segelbacher et al., 2010).
+In particular, landscape genetics provides information about the interaction between micro-evolutionary processes and landscape features (Balkenhol, Cushman, Storfer, & Waits, 2015; Manel & Holderegger, 2013; Manel, Schwartz, Luikart, & Taberlet, 2003; Wagner & Fortin, 2013).
+The field of landscape genetics has made enormous contributions to our understanding of how spatial heterogeneity influences population genetic processes.
+However, the drivers of temporal variation in genetic diversity are at the crux of many conservation issues because they influence the evolution and persistence of a species through processes such as local adaptation, maladaptation, or divergent natural selection.
+XXX

-One of the main ongoing challenges for biologists is therefore to detect both when and where in the landscape, a significant gain or loss of genetic diversity occurs.
-Once detected, those changes in genetic diversity may be associated with natural or anthropogenic landscape changes, from local and abrupt like a wildfire, to global and long-term like climate warming.
-Such associations may describe what is happening at the demographic level, and therefore serve as an alarm for managers.
-However, it is rarely possible to observe the effects of these events instantaneously and researchers are often left with spatial legacies in genetic diversity, as these effects may not be readily observable from demographic data alone.
-Common examples of situations where spatial legacies may be left in the genetic make-up of populations include geographic isolation, population bottleneck and massive migrations from previously isolated populations, which would substantially alter local genetic variation.
+Detecting both when and where a significant changes in genetic diversity occur is challenging.
+Why?
+Changes in genetic diversity through time may be the result of natural or anthropogenic landscape changes, from local and abrupt like a wildfire, to global and long-term like climate warming.
+Identifying meaningful and statistically significant relationships between temporal landscape-change and the spatial apportionment of spatial genetic variation can indicate … xyz

+However, it is rarely possible to directly observe the effects of landscape and climate change on spatial and temporal genetic variation.
+Althogh demographic data can illustrate XYZ, we are are able to see the genetic consequences as rapidly.
+Instead…. researchers are often left with spatial legacies in genetic diversity, as these effects may not be readily observable from demographic data alone.
+Common examples of spatial-temporal population genetic legacies include geographic isolation, population bottlenecks, and migration from previously isolated populations, and outbreak expansions?.

-Few methods currently exist for the temporal comparison of genetic data.
-For example, very sophisticated methods exist to infer demographic history from genetic data, even from static, i.e. single time genetic data (Excoffier, Dupanloup, Huerta-Sánchez, Sousa, & Foll, 2013; Günther & Coop, 2013; Gutenkunst, Hernandez, Williamson, & Bustamante, 2009).
+Currently, there are few methods for comparing spatial patterns of genetic variation through time.
+Methods exist to infer demographic history from genetic data from static collected at a single point in time (Excoffier, Dupanloup, Huerta-Sánchez, Sousa, & Foll, 2013; Günther & Coop, 2013; Gutenkunst, Hernandez, Williamson, & Bustamante, 2009).
 However useful, those methods are usually designed for very large genetic datasets, which span large sections or the whole genome, and need additional input such as information about recombination processes (Gattepaille, Jakobsson, & Blum, 2013) and ascertainment bias (Marth, Czabarka, Murvai, & Sherry, 2004).
 The conceptual relevance and performance of other commonly used approaches focusing on population structure (e.g. ordination-based) in answering temporal questions, where one objective is to find which population has indeed changed more significantly than others in the landscape, has not been evaluated to our knowledge.
 Some studies have directly used genetic differentiation metrics such as Fst, to evaluate temporal change (e.g. Larroque et al 2019b; Segura-García et al., 2019).
 However, translating biological assumptions and our spatial understanding of Fst-based results to the temporal dimension is not straightforward, as disentangling spatial from temporal effects is a challenge (Skoglund et al 2014).
 Nevertheless, the rapid pace of global loss of genetic diversity (Leigh, Hendry, Vázquez‐Domínguez, & Friesen, 2019), is making it increasingly important to move beyond, single sampling/time, snapshot research (Draheim, Moore, Fortin, & Scribner, 2018).
-Testing whether significant and atypical change, relative to the metapopulation, has occurred in a population based on limited time series genetic data, such as microsatellites or unphased and patchy SNP datasets, remains a challenge.
+Testing whether significant change, relative to the metapopulation, has occurred in a population based on limited time series genetic data, such as microsatellites or unphased and patchy SNP datasets, remains a challenge.